-China Bank¢ operating businesses are recognized and managed separately according to the nature of services provided and the markets served, with each segment representing a strategic business unit.
-The Bank¢ business segments are as follows:
+China Banks operating businesses are recognized and managed separately according to the nature of services provided and the markets served, with each segment representing a strategic business unit.
+The Banks business segments are as follows:

-b.
-Retail Banking Business - principally handles retail and commercial loans, individual and corporate deposits, overdrafts and funds transfer facilities, trade facilities and all other services for retail customers;

-c.
-Financial Markets - principally provides money market, trading and treasury services, manages the Bank's funding operations through the use of government securities, placements and acceptances with other banks as well as offers advisory and capital-raising services to corporate clients and wealth management services to high net-worth customers; and d.
+- a.
+Lending Business principally handles all the lending, trade finance and corollary banking products and services offered to corporate and institutional customers as well as selected middle market clients.
+It also handles home loans, contract-to-sell receivables auto loans and credit cards for individual and/or corporate customers.
+Aside from the lending business, it also provides cash management services and remittance transactions; - b.
+Retail Banking Business principally handles retail and commercial loans, individual and corporate deposits, overdrafts and funds transfer facilities, trade facilities and all other services for retail customers: - c.
+Financial Markets principally provides money market, trading and treasury services, manages the Bank's funding operations through the use of government securities, placements and acceptances with other banks as well as offers advisory and capital-raising services to corporate clients and wealth management services to high net-worth customers; and - d.
 Others . handles other services including but not limited to trust and investment management services, asset management, insurance brokerage, credit management, thrift banking business, operations and financial control, and other support services.